jsmreese/Keyword-Framework/README.md

 ##### Keyword values input into K are stored as strings.
 * Native number and boolean values are coerced to strings.
 * Native objects and arrays are coerced to strings using JSON.stringify.
+* Native `null` is coerced to the string 'null'.
-* Native null and undefined are coerced to empty strings.
+* Native `undefined` is coerced to the string 'undefined'.

 ##### Keyword values retrieved from K are coerced to native JavaScript types.
 * Values of 'true' and 'false' are coereced to the native JavaScript booleans `true` and `false`.